 Travel to Hout Bay harbour and enjoy free time to wander independently and revel in an unparalleled cultural experience, with local traders, informal markets, fresh fish and chips and more.
 Or choose to board a glass-bottomed boat and cruise to Duiker Island to view the lazy Cape Fur seals as they bob about and soak up the sun.
 Meander along the sheer drops of Chapman’s Peak Drive as you make your way to the Cape Point Nature Reserve.

 Upon entry be sure to look out for roaming ostriches or mischievous baboons as you drive up to the breath-takingly scenic Cape Point.
 Remember to wear comfortable shoes, as the short hike to the top is not to be missed, offering panoramic views of the peninsula and the vast expanse of the Atlantic Ocean.
 Having your photo taken at the famed Cape of Good Hope sign, marking the southwestern-most tip of Africa, is a must.
 Along the way, stop to drink in the coastal scenery while wandering amid the fynbos.
 Next up, you can get your fix of cuteness as you walk alongside African penguins at Boulders beach and learn about these endangered creatures and the efforts being made to conserve them.
+After you've dosed up on cuteness, take a scenic meander to the grand and historic Groot Constantia Estate for some wine tasting among the enormous oak trees with views spanning over False Bay and the Constantia Valley.
 End off your day watching the surfers of Muizenberg trying to catch the wave of the day, as you drive back to Cape Town via this coastal town.

 Cruise to a colony of Cape Fur seals as these clumsy creatures laze about.